ybyzek/kafka-github-actions/README.md

 ## Instructions

-1. Provision a fully-managed Kafka cluster and Schema Registry on [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree-v1/), and create an API key and secret for the application.
+1. Provision a Kafka cluster and Schema Registry on [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree-v1/), and create an API key and secret for the application.
 You can follow the [quickstart](https://developer.confluent.io/quickstart/kafka-on-confluent-cloud/) or use [ccloud-stack](https://docs.confluent.io/platform/current/tutorials/examples/ccloud/docs/ccloud-stack.html) to programmatically create a stack of fully managed services in Confluent Cloud.

 2. In your GitHub account, create [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for your Confluent Cloud cluster and credentials: